joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/055-Firewalls.md

   - Filters requests and responses based on content and protocol.
   - Operates at the application layer (Layer 7) of the OSI model.
   - Can provide caching, content filtering, and access control.

-  - Types:
+## Types of Proxy

 - **Circuit Level Proxy**

   - Like a SOCKS firewall
   - Operate at Layer 5 (Session layer)

 - **Application Level Proxy**

   - Deeper packet inspection
   - Conducts various proxy function for each type of application
   - Best positioned inside of the network, as closely as possible to the application server

 - **Kernel Proxy**